sakib-u-a-rahat/suitecrm-powerpack/DOCKER_HUB_README.md

 ### Step 4: Verify All Features

 **Twilio Integration (Call + SMS):**
-1. Open any Contact or Lead record
+1. Open any Contact or Lead list view or detail record
 2. Look for phone number fields
 3. You should see:
    - **📞 Call** button - Click to initiate call via Twilio
    - **💬 SMS** button - Click to send text message
 4. Click SMS button → Opens dialog to compose message
 5. Click Call button → Initiates phone call
+6. Buttons appear automatically next to all phone numbers in:
+   - List views (Leads, Contacts)
+   - Detail/record views
+   - Any page with phone fields

 **Lead Journey Timeline:**
 1. Open any Contact or Lead record